Academic Policies and Procedures

 Credit Distribution Requirements

-When selecting elective courses, students must check with their academic advisor to assure that the course selected fits the appropriate category for fulfillment of degree requirements for the School of Nursing.
+When selecting elective courses, students must check with their academic advisor to assure that the course selected fits the appropriate category for fulfillment of degree requirements for the School of Nursing and Healthcare Professions.

 All prerequisites must be completed for admission to each nursing course.
-Any requests for waivers of co-requisite or prerequisite courses must be submitted to the Assistant Dean for evaluation.
+Any requests for waivers of co-requisite or prerequisite courses must be submitted to the Office of the Dean for evaluation.

-Students registering for NUR 447/NUR 448 must have completed all graduation requirements previously or must register for them concurrently with this capstone course.
-No courses may be taken after NUR 447/NUR 448.
+Students registering for NUR 428/NUR 429 must have completed all graduation requirements previously or must register for them concurrently with this capstone course.
+No courses may be taken after NUR 428/NUR 429.

 Transportation to Clinical Facilities

-Students are responsible for providing their own transportation to and from clinical agencies in the community and metropolitan New York City Area.
+All students are responsible for providing their own transportation, and the related expenses, to and from clinical agencies in the community and metropolitan area, within a 75-mile radius.

-Students admitted to the School of Nursing must possess a level of health that does not endanger the health and safety of self, clients, peers, students, or other members of the College Community.
+Students admitted to the School of Nursing and Healthcare Professions must possess a level of health that does not endanger the health and safety of self, clients, peers, students, or other members of the College Community.
 The following documentation is required:

 - Proof of immunity for measles/mumps and rubella is required prior to class attendance.